 In our clinical otoneurology practice in Chicago, we usually see at least one new patient with Meniere's disease every day.
 As of 2016, we had more than 500 patients in our clinical database.

 A patient who fits clinical criteria for Meniere's, but who is without any previous testing, is usually asked to undergo the following procedures

 - Hearing testing (audiometry), with tympanometry and OAE. (hearing should be down)

-- VENG, rotatory chair and VEMP testing (to document amount of damage and rule out SCD).
+- VENG, rotatory chair (or VHIT) and VEMP testing (to document amount of damage and rule out SCD).

 - RPR or FTA (for syphilis).
 Lyme if exposed.

 - anti-thyroglobulin and anti-TPO antibodies (for Hashimoto's thyroiditis)

 - MRI of brain and IAC (consider 3T fiesta 4 hours after contrast).